vmware-tanzu-labs/educates-training-platform/README.md

 ```

 This latter method presumes that the extension version has been updated in ``package.json`` and is different for the newer version, else it will not be installed since the version will be the same as the original one in the base workshop image.

+You do not need to copy the routes file into a custom workshop image unless for some reason you had to modify it.

 Since it is always the ``develop`` tag and ``docker`` will cache the container image locally, you will have to force pull an updated remote image with same tag name, or tell ``docker`` to ignore the local cache when building, else it will use whatever you have locally and not use the updated remote version.